alphasights/paint/README.md

 git flow feature start <your initials>/<feature name>
 ```

-Then, do work and commit your changes.
+Then, do the work and commit your changes.
 ```
 git flow feature publish <your initials>/<feature name>
 ```